CS203-OpenJio/OpenJio/README.md

 ## Features

-1. **Central Hub to Navigate and Discover New Events**

-A vibrant digital marketplace where users can effortlessly explore a diverse array of events.
+- **Central Hub to Navigate and Discover New Events:** A vibrant digital marketplace where users can effortlessly explore a diverse array of events.

-2. **Student Score System**

-Each student has their own score which is calculated behind the scenes based off their event attendance rates.
+- **Student Score System:** Each student has their own score which is calculated behind the scenes based off their event attendance rates.

-3. **Customised Queue System with 4 Unique Algorithms**

-Simplify the event registration process with our intuitive user interface.
+- **Customised Queue System with 4 Unique Algorithms:** Simplify the event registration process with our intuitive user interface.
 Most importantly, we incorporated a queue system depending on the type of event and have implemented 4 different queuing algorithms.

-4. **Event Creation for University Clubs and Societies**

-Organisers can easily set up event details.
+- **Event Creation for University Clubs and Societies:** Organisers can easily set up event details.
 They can also specify registration requirements, capacity limits, their queuing algorithm of choice and a filter to accept students based off their student score.

-5. **Generated Student Schedule for Signed Up Events**

-An event schedule table is generated to indicate students' rejected, pending and accepted events.
+- **Generated Student Schedule for Signed Up Events:** An event schedule table is generated to indicate students' rejected, pending and accepted events.

+- **JWT Authentication and Password Reset:** Upon login, our application provides you with a JWT token which is used to secure our API endpoints.
+We also have an email service to send you a token to reset your password.
+All these are implemented just to provide our users with a safe and secure application, so you can enhance your campus experience with ease!

 ## Technologies Used

-- **Frontend:** React (JavaScript + TypeScript) and styled with Tailwind CSS, shadcn & MUI libraries
+**Frontend:** React (JavaScript + TypeScript) and styled with Tailwind CSS, shadcn & MUI libraries

-- **Backend:** Spring Boot
+**Backend:** Spring Boot

-- **Database:** MySQL
+**Database:** MySQL

 ## Deployment Tools